 The Utterly Utterly Merry Comic Relief Christmas Book

-While Comic Relief is undeniably serving a useful purpose and is a good cause in general, it has to be said that much of its associated spinoff fundraising merchandising falls distinctly into the ‘will this do?’ bracket.
-And the next time that Peter Kay does unspeakable things to an innocent ‘pop classic’, let’s hope that the answer is ‘no it fucking won’t’.
-Time was, though, when with Comic Relief you really did get something substantial for your donated money, especially to accompany its launch in 1986 when they came up with the still-entertaining Cliff Richard & The Young Ones single, a genuine bona fide all-star live comedy stage show that later became an equally enjoyable album and video, and The Utterly Utterly Merry Comic Relief Christmas Book; edited by Douglas Adams and Peter Fincham, as if that wasn’t recommendation enough, and just look at the contents.
+While Comic Relief is undeniably serving a useful purpose and is a good cause in general, it has to be said that much of its associated spinoff fundraising merchandising falls distinctly into the ‘will this do?’ bracket; and the next time that Peter Kay does unspeakable things to an innocent ‘pop classic’, let’s hope that the answer is ‘no it fucking won’t’.
+Time was, though, when with Comic Relief you really did get something substantial for your donated money, especially to accompany its launch in 1986 when they came up with the still-entertaining Cliff Richard And The Young Ones single, a genuine bona fide all-star live comedy stage show that later became an equally enjoyable album and video, and The Utterly Utterly Merry Comic Relief Christmas Book; edited by Douglas Adams and Peter Fincham, as if that wasn’t recommendation enough, and just look at the contents.
 An exclusive new Hitchhikers story!
 Meaning Of Liff addenda!
 Otherwise unpublished Adrian Mole!
 The Young Ones’ Nativity Play!
 Material from the then still-lost Out Of The Trees!
 Contributions from the writers of Yes, Minister and Spitting Image!
 Angus Deayton, Lenny Henry, Terry Jones and Mel Smith in general!
-And most notoriously of all, Richard Curtis’ controversial The Gospel According To A Sheep, which got the book withdrawn under blasphemy laws following complaints from idiot God-botherers who decided that likely extra future sales and the ensuing benefit for people dying of hunger in the third world wasn’t worth offending their religious sensibilities for!
+And most notoriously of all, Richard Curtis’ controversial The Gospel According To A Sheep, which got the book withdrawn under blasphemy laws following complaints from dull God-botherers who decided that likely extra future sales and the ensuing benefit for people dying of hunger in the third world wasn’t worth offending their religious sensibilities for!
 It’s funny, and it’s controversial – beat that, Don’t Get Done Get Dom Meets Mock The Week!

 Buy A Book!

-If you’re still wondering what to put on your own Christmas List this year… how about one of these books?
-In fact you can find a radically different version of this feature, including the terrible tale of how I never got an MB Games Star Bird, in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+If you’re still wondering what to put on your own Christmas List this year you can find a radically different version of this feature, incorporating the terrible deprived tale of how I never got an MB Games Star Bird, in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.